carstenwindler/frameworkless/README.md

 ## V1 - only PHP, no packages

 Version 1 of this little webservice is not using any packages or libraries.

+> Check out the `v*`-branches for further evaluation steps of this webservice!

 ### Installation

 ```
 docker-compose up -d
+make composer-install
 make mysql-import build/mysql/database.sql
 ```